 - Do NOT use chemicals, bleach or abrasive cleaners

-If you find any brown spots or deposits around the lid, pump, sides or bottom of the dispenser you may think this is rust.
+If you find any brown spots or deposits around the lid, pump, sides or bottom of stainless steel dispensers, you may think this is rust.
 This is highly unlikely.
 It is much more likely to be a build-up of soap that simply needs removing.
-In these cases we recommend removing the deposit with a brush or non-scratch cleaning pad and warm soapy water, always rinsing and drying well.
+In these cases, we recommend removing the deposit with a brush or non-scratch cleaning pad and warm soapy water, always rinsing and drying well.
 This will return your unit to its best condition and appearance.

 How often should you clean stainless steel?